Truck Accident Liability | Who Do I Sue In A Truck Accident?

 Determining Liability In A Truck Accident Case

 Determining liability is different in truck accident cases compared to other car accident lawsuits.
 Truck accident claims involve the liability of companies – often prominent trucking companies in the Clark County community or from around the country.
 On-duty truckers who get into accidents may vicariously place blame on the companies in charge of the run.
 Victims often need help from accident attorneys to shed light on the question of liability after trucking accidents.
+Especially if your case involved a truck driver hit and run.

 The following parties could be accountable for your crash: